gauravsurtani/wat-to-eat/README.md

 4. **View Results**:
    - Recommended recipes will appear below, showing the recipe name and relevant tags.

+#### Personalized Recipe Recommendation System:

+1. **Select Preferred Ingredients**:
+   - Choose your preferred ingredients from the available options.

+2. **Select Dietary Goal**:
+   - Pick a dietary goal (e.g., Weight Gain, Muscle Building) to align recommendations with your health objectives.

+3. **Generate Personalized Diet Plan**:
+   - Click the "Generate Diet Plan" button to create a personalized daily diet plan.
+The plan will include suggestions for breakfast, lunch, snacks, dinner, and desserts.

 ---

 ## File Structure